-CAFOD's policy and research papers examining the effect that the operations of multinational companies have on local communities.
+CAFOD's policy and research papers examining the effect that the operations of multinational companies have on local communities and recommending policy change.

 Communities around the world are experiencing human rights abuses, environmental destruction and the impacts of climate change as a result of the operations, investments, subsidiaries and supply chains of multinational companies.

-Many of these impacts are driven by global demand for crops, minerals and energy, which benefit companies and consumers in the UK and other richer nations, while the environmental and social costs of business are pushed down the supply chain.
+Many of these impacts are driven by global demand for crops, minerals and energy, which benefit companies and consumers in the UK and other richer nations, while the environmental and social costs of business are pushed down supply chains.

 Recent years have seen an increase of voluntary measures to address companies’ social and environmental impacts – also known as “Corporate Social Responsibility”.
 But they have failed to prevent harm, or dislodge a primary focus on profit and shareholder value over people and planet.